-- The WAM for programs that comprise 50 points or less in total will be calculated using normal practice, as a benchmark WAM based on prior study in that program for a student cannot be established.
+- The WAM for programs that comprised 50 points or less in total were calculated using normal practice, as a benchmark WAM based on prior study in that program for a student couldn't be established.

-- No First Half Year 2020 or Second Half Year 2020 subject will be included in the WAM calculation (noting the Summer Semester exception) for a student who had not completed 50 points of study in their enrolled program prior to 2020, as a benchmark WAM for the student in that program cannot be established (this applies to students not covered by exception (1) above).
+- No First Half Year 2020 or Second Half Year 2020 subject will be included in the WAM calculation (noting the Summer Semester exception) for a student who had not completed 50 points of study in their enrolled program prior to 2020, as a benchmark WAM for the student in that program cannot be established (this applied to students not covered by exception (1) above).

 - For the Bachelors (Honours) program, subjects that received a weighted mark below a student’s entry WAM for that program were excluded from the WAM calculation.
 For the avoidance of doubt, a student’s entry WAM, in this context, is the WAM presented by the student to meet the selection resolution for that program, not the minimum WAM required for selection into the program.
-This applies to students who have commenced their Bachelor Honours year in the first half of 2020.
+This applied to students who commenced their Bachelor Honours year in the first half of 2020.

 - All subject results are recorded on the transcript.

 - Where the result does not contribute to the WAM, it is recorded against a new code.
 This code makes it clear that the subject is excluded from the WAM because of COVID-19.

 - At the conclusion of their studies, students can request that all results recorded against the COVID-19 code be included in the WAM calculation.
 Any such subjects will then be coded as per usual practice.